How To Get From Abu Dhabi To Dubai (Ultimate Guide!)

 By Bus

 If you’re traveling from Abu Dhabi to Dubai by public transport, you’ll have many options, as the public transport infrastructure between these cities is well-developed.
-The journey typically takes between 2.5 and 3 hours.
+The journey typically takes between 2–3 hours, depending on your final stop.

 By Taxi or Private Transfer